-Fig. 38: Phase selection widget.
+Fig. 39: Phase selection widget.

-By selecting the phase you are currently in, we can see the desirable questions that are not yet answered in red.
+By selecting the phase we are currently in, we can see the desirability of questions.
 We can also see the number of questions that still need to be answered in this phase for each chapter in the chapter list.